arush/state-estimation/README.md

 PASS: ABS(Quad.Est.E.Pos) was less than 1.000000 for at least 20.000000 seconds
 ```

-The test passes but not sure the path is supposed to be so unpredictable.
-There is a particular jump that happens in the same location of the box on every circuit.
-Is this supposed to happen or is it gimbal lock?
+The test passes but the path is supposed to be wonky because its using simulated GPS data.